Maid boils baby to death highlights importance of not ignoring red flags

 If your maid gives you the creeps, be cautious of her.
 If you are really worried, bring the issue up to the maid agency and see if you can replace your current helper.

 Always hire a maid from a reputable agency.
 It will be advisable to get references from the maid agency about a potential maid.
+If you employ a transfer maid, always ask her previous employer about her, including the reason why she left.

 If someone reports to any disturbing behaviour related to your maid, do not dismiss them.
 Try to investigate and verify the credibility of the claims.